Mynigma/HTMLPurifier/README.md

 NSString *cleanHTML = [purifier purify:dirtyHTML];
 ```

-You should consider not to run this on your main thread.
+You should consider not to run this on your main thread and to put it in a try & catch block.

 ## Config ##